Oligacanthorhynchidae: Paraprosthenorchis

 Paraprosthenorchis Amin, Ha and Heckmann, 2008 have a trunk over 200 mm long, ornate proboscis with three non-barbed hooks in each of 16 rows.
 They have simple hook roots without manubria, and a large oblong horizontally posterior hook base.
 There are about 35 festoons.
 Protonephridia are gill-like and capsular.
 Gonopore is terminal.
 The primary host are Manidae in Vietnam with ants and termites as intermediate hosts.
 This genus is named for its nearest oligacanthorhynchid genus, Prosthenorchis.

-Paraprosthenorchis ornatus Amin, Ha and Heckmann, 2008

 P. ornatus has been found in the intestine of the Chinese pangolin (Manis pentadactyla) collected from the Hanoi Zoological Park, Vietnam.
 The anterior trunk has many small festoons and proboscis hooks are inserted in elevated papillae separated by beady, near hexagonal, ornate grids.
 The species is named for its uniquely ornate proboscis.

 Prosthenorchis

 Prosthenorchis Travassos, 1915 have a trunk up to 50 mm long, a proboscis that is not ornate with three barbed hooks in each of 12 rows.
 They have complex hook roots with large manubria, and a small discoid posterior hook base.
 There are up to 23 festoons.
 Gonopore is subterminal.
 The primary host are primates in South America and Felidae in Africa with cockroaches and beetles as intermediate hosts.